 Why is this a model answer?

-This is a model answer because it demonstrates a clear well-structured evaluation of the scientific principles behind heat loss.
-It does not simply list problems instead it links each design issue to a specific mode of heat transfer showing an accurate understanding of how and why the unit loses heat.
+This is a model answer because it demonstrates a clear, well-structured evaluation of the scientific principles behind heat loss.
+It does not simply list problems instead, it links each design issue to a specific mode of heat transfer, showing an accurate understanding of how and why the unit loses heat.
 It identifies the design flaws, explains their effects, and shows understanding of the topic using precise scientific language.
-Each design feature has clearly been evaluated indicating the potential benefits as well as flaws in the design.
+Each design feature has clearly been evaluated, indicating the potential benefits as well as flaws in the design.
 The language used is clearly evaluative.
-There is a conclusion provided and, although limited in detail, is sufficient to show an overall understanding.
+There is a conclusion provided, and although limited in detail, it is sufficient to show an overall understanding.

 Model answer – development required

 The water-heating unit loses heat because the materials and components do not allow heat to be stable.
-The aluminium sheets are too thin which means the heat molecules escape quickly through the metal layers.
+The aluminium sheets are too thin, which means the heat molecules escape quickly through the metal layers.
 Since aluminium is a reactive metal, the heat molecules travel straight through it without resistance, causing rapid cooling of the water.

 The foam insulation is another problem because it is not properly bonded.
 The gaps in the foam let heat particles leak out into the environment.
-Also, because the joints are not sealed, the insulation cannot maintain a proper stability.
+Also, because the joints are not sealed, the insulation cannot maintain proper stability.

 The matte black paint on the outside is also an issue because black surfaces have high radiology.
 This means the paint allows excessive heat to escape from the heating unit.